 - These rights and options - and the deadlines to exercise them - are explained on this website.

-- The Court in charge of this case must still decide whether to approve the Settlement and any requested attorneys’ fees and expenses.
+- The Court in charge of this case must still decide whether to approve the Settlements and any requested attorneys’ fees and expenses.